 yescrypt is a password-based key derivation function (KDF) and password hashing scheme.
 It builds upon Colin Percival's scrypt.
 This implementation is able to compute native yescrypt hashes as well as classic scrypt.

-Download (release notes, previous release notes):
+Download (release notes, previous release notes, original release notes):

+These and older versions of yescrypt are also available from the Openwall file archive.
 The source code of yescrypt may be browsed via CVSweb.

 Follow this link for information on verifying the signatures.